roca-tax/roca-tax-website/content/contact/_index.md

 ## Visit Us

 ### Main Office
-Our office is conveniently located in Rochester, NY, with easy access and parking available.
+Our office is conveniently located in Rochester, NY.

-### Parking
-Free parking available for all clients.

-### Accessibility
-Our office is fully accessible for people with disabilities.

 ---